maxwells-daemons/universal_attention/README.md

 ## How it works
 I train a variant of ResNet50 with attention [(Jetley et al. 2018)](https://openreview.net/forum?id=HyzbhfWRW) and see what the model learns to focus on.
-In order (hopefully) to learn a broad notion of what's interesting in an image, we meta-train the network with Reptile [(Nichol et al. 2018)](https://openai.com/blog/reptile/) on six datasets:
+In order (hopefully) to learn a broad notion of what's interesting in an image, I meta-train the network with Reptile [(Nichol et al. 2018)](https://openai.com/blog/reptile/) on six datasets:
  - [ibean](https://github.com/AI-Lab-Makerere/ibean/)
  - [Caltech-UCSD Birds 200-2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html)
  - [Imagenette](https://github.com/fastai/imagenette)
  - [Stanford Dogs](http://vision.stanford.edu/aditya86/ImageNetDogs/main.html)
  - [Stanford-IIIT Pets](http://www.robots.ox.ac.uk/~vgg/data/pets/)
  - [Oxford Flowers 102](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/)

-Then, to see if knowing where things are helps the network learn what they are, we evaluate by transfer-learning the model to [Caltech101](http://www.vision.caltech.edu/Image_Datasets/Caltech101/).
+Then, to see if knowing where things are helps the network learn what they are, I evaluate by transfer-learning the model to [Caltech101](http://www.vision.caltech.edu/Image_Datasets/Caltech101/).

 ## Running the code
 The project can be run through the three executable scripts under `scripts/`: